mishmanners/TalksandEvents/Talks/VoiceNDClon26.md

-# Skills for the age of AI developer tools - Latency Conference 2025
+# How I used AI Voice to help me play Magic: The Gathering - NDC London Conference 2026

 This is a talk I gave at [Latency Conference 2025](https://latencyconf.io/sessions/keynote).